eslint/rfcs/designs/2024-baseline-support/README.md

     /**
      * Checks the provided suppressions against the lint results.
      *
-     * For each error included in `results`, checks if the error and the file are in `suppressions`.
-     *  If yes, the count is decreased by 1 and moves the error to `LintResult#suppressedMessages` unless the count has reached zero.
-     * Otherwise, it keeps the error.
-     *
      * It returns the lint result, with:
      *  LintResult#messages indicating all the errors that are not in the suppressions file,